-How to help your furry friend adjust to the new family member:
+How to help your furry friend adjust to the new family member with these Tips for Getting Your Dog Baby-Ready:

 Bringing a newborn into the home is exciting, but it can also be a major upset for the family dog, especially if he’s used to free reign in the house.
 Fortunately, Canine behavior specialist Kelly Beasley of Camp Bow Wow can provide dog owners with easy tips and tutorials for getting Fido on his best baby-ready behavior.
 Tips for Getting Your Dog Baby-Ready: